collective/tutorial.todoapp/docs/chapter_1.rst

    encoutered the concept.
 The best analogy in our case is to a car.
 The car engine has two simple states: `on` and `off`.
 To transition from on to off and vice versa, it needs some action from the driver.
 The same for our TODO items.
-They have two states: `open` and `complete`.
-In order to get them from `Incomplete` to `Complete`, the user needs to click something.
+They have two states: `open` and `completed`.
+In order to get them from `open` to `completed`, the user needs to click something.
 Don't understand yet?
 Relax, sit back, and finish the tutorial.

-   Lets start by adding out base states.
+   Lets start by adding our base states.
 We will call them `open` and `complete`.
 From the edit workflow screen, click on the ``States`` tab.

    .. image:: images/workflow_base_view.jpg